 Human immunodeficiency virus, or HIV, is an infection that should be diagnosed quickly so that a patient can be properly treated.
 Unfortunately, the misdiagnosis of HIV is more common than you might think.
 If laboratories and medical practitioners fail to recognize when a person has contracted HIV, they put a patient at risk for several other illnesses.
 If your medical provider failed to accurately diagnose you with HIV, you should contact an experienced Baltimore clinical HIV misdiagnosis lawyer.

 The skilled legal team at Whitney, LLP is ready to help you hold a negligent medical practitioner or laboratory liable for their actions.
 We understand how difficult it can be to contend with this illness and we are here to stand with you.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.

 How an HIV Misdiagnosis May Occur